-The solution implementation has property which returns a Collection.
+The solution implementation has method which returns a Collection.
 Any value from that Collection is a possible planning value for this planning variable.

 '''

-@PlanningVariable

-@ValueRange(type = ValueRangeType.FROM_SOLUTION_PROPERTY, solutionProperty = "rowList")
+@PlanningVariable(valueRangeProviderRefs = { "rowRange" })

 public Row getRow() {

 return row;

 }

 '''

 '''

+@PlanningSolution

 public class NQueens implements Solution<SimpleScore> {

 // ...

+@ValueRangeProvider(id = "rowRange")

 public List<Row> getRowList() {

 return rowList;

 }

+}

 '''

-That collection must not contain the value null, even for a nullable planning variable.
+That Collection must not contain the value null, even for a nullable planning variable.

-4.3.4.2.2.
-ValueRange from planning entity
+4.3.5.2.2.
+ValueRangeProvider on a planning entity